 sudo dnf install sshfs

-Step 1 - Create a local mountpoint:
+Step 1 — Create a local mount point:

 mkdir -p ~/shares/server

-Step 2 - Mount the remote folder:
+Step 2 — Mount the remote drive:

 sshfs gebruiker@server.nl:/pad/naar/map ~/shares/server